 However, despite these hardships, WhatsApp is still far ahead of its direct competitors, Telegram and Signal, in terms of popularity, with over two billion users accessing the app on a monthly basis.

 WhatsApp has also recently introduced several new features, including bigger group chats and file size limits, emoji reactions, and chat history transfer between Android devices.
 Telegram and Signal have not lagged behind, also launching a couple of exciting updates of their own.

 Now you need help in determining which one of these popular messaging apps is the best for you?
 We are here to help you decide, with our WhatsApp vs Telegram vs Signal Comparison, and for this purpose, we looked at:

 Without further ado, let’s get started.

 We start with the oldest son in the messaging apps family:

 Next year Google wanted to purchase WhatsApp on multiple occasions but was rejected.
-On February 19, 2014, Facebook announced they were obtaining WhatsApp for $19 billion, their largest acquisition to date.
+On February 19, 2014, Facebook, now Meta, announced they were obtaining WhatsApp for $19 billion, their largest acquisition to date.

 Both WhatsApp founders left the company.
 Brian Acton left in September 2017 and started the Signal Foundation, which (you guessed it) develops WhatsApp’s direct competitor, Signal.
 Following year in April, Jan Koum, co-founder and CEO, announced he would be leaving the company.
 His replacement was Chris Daniels.